 Lavender oil is an oil made from the flowers of lavender plants.
-Lavender poisoning occurs when someone swallows lavender oil.
+Lavender poisoning can occur when someone swallows large amounts of lavender oil.
 This can be by accident or on purpose.

 It is mainly the linalyl acetate and linalool in lavender oil that are poisonous.